 Compliance officers should have strong leadership and communications skills, including superb analytical abilities, as they are frequently expected to assess their organizations’ processes.
 Perhaps most importantly, compliance officers should be highly ethical, as they help their companies prepare to meet the growing burden of regulatory compliance.

 Now that you know more about compliance officer salaries, duties and expectations, why wait?
-Start your job search now.
+Start your job search for compliance officers now.

-Editor's note: This post was originally published in 2014 and has been updated recently to reflect new Salary Guide data.
+Editor's note: This post was has been updated recently to reflect new Salary Guide data.